-Now you understand the basic components of a program designed for piriformis syndrome treatment, you should be able to start working at home to get positive effects.
-For most of these methods, it’ll be about 2-3 months before you feel significant improvements, although the stretches may help within the first few sessions.
+Now you understand the basic components of a program designed for piriformis syndrome treatment, you can see how it is possible to get positive effects by following a home exercise programme.
+For most of these methods, it’ll be about 2-3 months before one feels significant improvements, although the stretches may help within the first few sessions.

 Now you’ve got all the tools to get your piriformis syndrome treatment under way, the key thing you need to remember is that it takes persistence to get rid of piriformis syndrome!